Russian Orthodox Church Outside of Russia: Cold War period

-The Catacomb Church had been a significant part of the Russian Church prior to the relaxation of the suppression of the Church on the part of Stalin, in 1943.
+The Catacomb Church had been a significant part of the Russian Church prior to the relaxation of the suppression of the church on the part of Stalin, in 1943.
 Most of those in the ROCOR were White émigrés who had left Russia well before World War II.
 They were unaware of the changes that had occurred immediately after World War II—most significantly that with the election of Patriarch Alexei I in 1945, after which most of the Catacomb Church was reconciled with the Moscow Patriarchate.
 By the 1970s, due to this reconciliation, as well as to continued persecution by the Soviets, there was very little left of the Catacomb Church.
 Alexander Solzhenitsyn made this point in a letter to the 1974 All-Diaspora Sobor of the ROCOR, in which he stated that ROCOR should not "show solidarity with a mysterious, sinless, but also bodiless catacomb."

+Through its publications, ROCOR expressed support for efforts to resist communism during the Vietnam War.

 Vitaly (Ustinov) served as the fourth First-Hierarch from 1985 until his retirement in 2001.
 After the end of the Soviet Union in December 1991, ROCOR continued to maintain its administrative independence from the Russian Orthodox Church (Moscow Patriarchate).
 In May 1990, months prior to the complete disintegration of the USSR, the ROCOR decided to establish new, "Free Russian" parishes in the USSR, and to consecrate bishops to oversee such parishes.

 Post-Soviet period

 In 1997 Patriarch of Moscow Alexei II attempted to visit a ROCOR-held monastery in Hebron with Yasser Arafat.
 "The Moscow-based church has enjoyed a close relationship with Arafat since his guerrilla fighter days."
 The ROCOR clergy refused to allow Arafat and the patriarch to enter the church, holding that Alexei had no legitimate authority.
 Two weeks later police officers of the Palestinian Authority arrived; they evicted the ROCOR clergy and turned the property over to the ROC.

 Alexei made another visit in early January 2000 to meet with Arafat, asking "for help in recovering church properties" as part of a "worldwide campaign to recover properties lost to churches that split off during the Communist era".
 Later that month the Palestinian Authority again acted to evict ROCOR clergy, this time from the 3 acre Monastery of Abraham's Oak in Hebron.

 Metropolitan Vitaly (Ustinov) in 2001 was succeeded by the fifth First-Hierarch of the ROCOR, Metropolitan Laurus (Škurla), who oversaw the reconciliation with the Russian Orthodox Church in 2007.
 After the death of Laurus in 2008, he was succeeded by the sixth First-Hierarch, Metropolitan Hilarion (Kapral).
-Metropolitan Hilarion (Kapral) reposed in May 2022.
+Metropolitan Hilarion (Kapral) died in May 2022.